zeux/meshoptimizer/README.md

 meshopt_remapVertexBuffer(positions, positions, point_count, sizeof(vec3), &remap[0]);
 ```

 After this the resulting arrays should be quantized (e.g. using 16-bit fixed point numbers for positions and 8-bit color components), and the result can be compressed using `meshopt_encodeVertexBuffer` as described in the previous section.
 To decompress, `meshopt_decodeVertexBuffer` will recover the quantized data that can be used directly or converted back to original floating-point data.
-The compression ratio depends on the nature of source data, for colored points it's typical to get 35-40 bits per point as a result.
+The compression ratio depends on the nature of source data, for colored points it's typical to get 35-40 bits per point.

 ### Advanced compression